DSStoffer/dsstoffer.github.io/freetex.md

 &#128123; I  recommend  getting <a HREF="https://www.ghostscript.com/download/" target=new>Ghostscript</a>.
 It's not necessary if you use pdflatex, but other programs depend on it.
 It's small, so storage shouldn't be a problem.

+Then there's <a href="https://pages.cs.wisc.edu/~ghost/" target="new">ghostview</a> that was used before pdfLaTeX came along.
+Back in the day, you would compile a .tex file to a .dvi (device independent) file and then  _dvips_ it to convert it to a postscript (.ps) file.
+Then you would use ghostview to view the .ps file, but it's not needed and ghostview is not developed anymore.
+If you want to view an encapsulated postscript (.eps) file, a pdf reader can do that.
+If you want to view a .ps file, you can use an image viewer such as [irfanview](https://www.irfanview.com) or convert it to a pdf.
 <br/>

 <a name="SC"></a>

 ## Spell check

-&#128242; This is an old topic... most 21st century editors check spelling.   <a href="http://aspell.net"  target="_blank">Gnu Aspell</a> is still around (but old), and if you need additional dictionaries, you can use the ones from Open Office:
+&#128242; This is an old topic... most 21st century editors check spelling.   <a href="http://aspell.net"  target="_blank">Gnu Aspell</a> is still around, and if you need additional dictionaries, you can use the ones from Open Office: